W4lspirit/work/energisme_work.md

 Deploy-INT pipeline -> (
-deploy the generated configuration via Ansible Playbook to the Azure apim int && automtic merge the diff to INT
+deploy the generated configuration via Ansible Playbook to the Azure apim int && automatic merge the diff to INT
 )
 ```